petershin/liferay-learn/docs/commerce/latest/en/store-management/sending-emails/notification-template-variables-reference-guide.md

 ![Select a type that triggers the notification.](./notification-template-variables-reference-guide/images/01.png)

-Once a template type has been selected, expand the *Definition of Terms* menu to view the available placeholders and their descriptions.
+After selecting a template type, expand the *Definition of Terms* menu to view the available placeholders and their descriptions.

 ## Email Settings